kedro-org/kedro-academy/kedro-cyberpunk-knowledge-base/post/KedroCyberpunkBlogPost.md

 At its core, this is a Retrieval-Augmented Generation (RAG) system built with Kedro.
 The initial goal was to take a full [transcript of a Cyberpunk 2077 playthrough](https://game-scripts-wiki.blogspot.com/2020/12/cyberpunk-2077-full-transcript.html) (over 400 pages of dialog), make it searchable, and use it to answer questions accurately.
 I could only select a specific playthrough on a blog that transcribes games (linked below), and this was a challenge seeing as the game itself has multiple different endings based on the player's choices throughout the story.

+## What is Kedro?

+[Kedro](https://kedro.org/) is an open-source Python framework for building production-ready data pipelines.
+It provides structure and best practices for data engineering projects through:

+* **Nodes**: Pure Python functions that transform data
+* **Pipelines**: Directed acyclic graphs (DAGs) of nodes that define execution order
+* **Data Catalog**: Centralized configuration for data sources, eliminating hardcoded file paths
+* **Parameters**: Externalized configuration for easy experimentation

+For this project, Kedro provided the structure to manage all of the datasets and transformations, and allowed quick, easy iteration while building data pipelines.

 ## The transcript

 The `LangChainPromptDataset` was built to seamlessly integrate LangChain `PromptTemplate` objects into Kedro pipelines, enabling prompts to be loaded as raw data files and reducing boilerplate code.
 For a proper field test, I wanted to use it with a real LLM query workflow, not just unit tests or mock responses.